Horace Goldin: Success and end of his career

 Goldin claimed the cost of his lawsuits ate up any proceeds he made from his inventions in spite of seeming financially successful.
-It was said he made a million dollars for the Keith theatre group and that he sometimes earned as much as US$2,000 dollars a week.
+It was said he made a million dollars for the Keith theatre group and that he sometimes earned as much as US$2,000 a week.
 He toured internationally with his sawing illusions.
 He performed for King Edward VII of Britain on four occasions, earning the billing "Royal Illusionist", and also appeared before American presidents Harding and Wilson.
 In 1936 he appeared in a movie revue made in the UK titled Stars on Parade.

 Death

 In his later years, Goldin became a British citizen.
-He died on August 21, 1939 following a show at the Wood Green Empire Theatre in London.
+He died on 21 August 1939 following a show at the Wood Green Empire Theatre in London.
 Twenty-one years earlier at that venue, a magician named Chung Ling Soo had been killed while performing the bullet catch illusion.
 Goldin performed the same trick successfully but died in his sleep later.